-- i.
-These units shall be fired with natural gas, and when necessary with No.2 fuel oil as a back-up fuel, and designed to be high efficiency units.
-They shall be equipped with a low NOx burner system for guaranteed NOx performance when using natural gas at no greater than 30 parts per million (ppm), dry volume basis and corrected to 3% excess oxygen (O2). - ii.
-Burner, boiler/water heater, and low $NO_x$ system shall be manufactured as a package by a single manufacturer.
-The unit's nameplate shall include the approved Underwriter's Laboratory (UL) low $NO_x$ model designation.
-The manufacturer shall provide the Contractor with a copy of the most recent stack testing results to demonstrate compliance with the 30 ppm $NO_x$ guarantee.
+- d) The Designer shall specify equipment that meets the following emission control requirements: - i.
+These units shall be fired with natural gas, and when necessary with No. 2 fuel oil as a back-up fuel, and designed to be high efficiency units.
+They shall be equipped with a low NOx burner system for guaranteed NOx performance when using natural gas at no greater than 30 ppm, dry volume basis and corrected to 3% excess oxygen (O2). - ii.
+Burner, boiler/water heater, and low NOx system shall be manufactured as a package by a single manufacturer.
+The unit's nameplate shall include the approved Underwriter's Laboratory (UL) low NOx model designation.
+The manufacturer shall provide the Contractor with a copy of the most recent stack testing results to demonstrate compliance with the 30 ppm NOx guarantee.
 After boiler installation is completed, the Contractor shall provide the services of a manufacturer's field representative for commissioning the unit and training the operator(s).
-A manufacturer's -approved and authorized commissioning report shall be submitted to the Engineer at the time of start-up. - (d) The Designer shall specify equipment that meets the Federal requirements for 40 CFR Part 60 New Source Performance Standards Subpart Dc -Small Industrial Steam Generating Units for all fuel burning equipment with a maximum heat input between 10 MMBtu/hr and 100 MMBTU/hr and constructed, modified or reconstructed after June 9, 1989.
-In addition, the Designer is responsible for ensuring that these units also meet the more stringent State of Maryland requirements under COMAR §26.11.09.05A and §26.11.09.07A.
+A manufacturer's approved and authorized commissioning report shall be submitted to the Engineer at the time of start-up. - e) The Designer shall specify equipment that meets the Federal requirements for 40 CFR Part 60 (NSPS) Subpart Dc Small Industrial-Commercial-Institutional Steam Generating Units for all fuel burning equipment with a maximum design heat input greater than or equal to ten (10) MMBtu/hr, but less than or equal to one hundred (100) MMBtu/hr and constructed, modified, or reconstructed after June 9, 1989.
+In addition, the Designer is responsible for ensuring that these units also meet the more stringent State of Maryland requirements under COMAR §§26.11.09.05A, 26.11.09.06A, and 26.11.09.07A. - 4.8.4 Underground Storage Tanks (USTs) and Aboveground Storage Tanks (ASTs) Permitting Process